 - Cut the avocado right before serving.
 The absolute best way to keep an avocado salad fresh is to prepare and cut the avocado as close to serving as possible.

-How to pick the best avocado?
+How to pick the best avocado for salads?

 One of the keys to this recipe is to use a good, ripe avocado.
 While picking out the best avocado can be tricky, below are some tips to help you select the best avocado from the market.